fastapi/fastapi/docs/en/docs/tutorial/dependencies/index.md

 {!../../../docs_src/dependencies/tutorial001.py!}
 ```

-Although you use `Depends` in the parameters of your function the same way you use `Body`, `Query`, etc, `Depends` works a bit differently.
+Although you use `Depends` in the parameters of your function the same way you use `Body`, `Query`, etc., `Depends` works a bit differently.

 You only give `Depends` a single parameter.